-The Rancho Santiago Community College District is losing about $1 million after the Orange County Court of Appeals rejected district claims Thursday, affirming a prior lawsuit decision against the district.
+The Rancho Santiago Community College District is losing about $1 million after the Orange County Court of Appeals affirmed a prior lawsuit decision Thursday against the district.

-The plaintiff, three-time RSCCD employee Marisa Hernandez, filed the lawsuit in 2014 after the district terminated her employment during an approved workers compensation leave.
+The plaintiff, three-time RSCCD employee Marisa Hernandez, filed the lawsuit after the district terminated her employment during an approved workers’ compensation leave.
 Hernandez was slated to return to work after the end of her probationary period before becoming a permanent employee, but was unable to complete job performance evaluations while recovering from hand surgery.

 With the court ruling in her favor, the district is paying Hernandez $723,746 in damages.

-According to the court record, the district appealed the incorrect court action, challenging the court’s judgement after trial rather than their initial decision, and failed to include certain testimonies and exhibits in their appeal record.
+According to the court record, the district appealed the incorrect court action, challenging the judgement after trial rather than the court’s decision, and failed to include certain testimonies and exhibits in their appeal record.

 The district can appeal to the California Supreme Court from June 3 to June 13, where if the Supreme Court accepts, its nine court judges will hear the trial and reach a decision.